-The City of Newton is writing a bold Climate Action Plan, which is wholly appropriate in light of the urgent need to address climate change.
+The City of Newton has written a bold Climate Action Plan to address the urgent need to mitigate climate change.
 If the City is going to meet its climate change goals, it must have a strong green building policy to match.

 Indeed, buildings account for 39% of worldwide CO2 emissions: 28% for building operations and 11% for buildings’ embodied energy.
 Hence, we must decarbonize our buildings to avoid climate catastrophe.

 With recognition of the climate crisis, and the progress made in green building practices and policy, Green Newton calls for the City of Newton, and all governments, to use the following principles to evaluate and guide building projects.

 The Passive House Building Standard for Boston should be the standard for all building types.
 Passive House qualified buildings have very low energy use intensity (EUI).

 Embodied carbon is the carbon dioxide produced by the manufacture and transportation of building materials.
 In other words, it’s “the carbon dioxide released when we construct our buildings in the first place.”

 Given that the carbon footprint of construction can far outweigh the carbon footprint of operations over the first few decades of a building’s lifecycle, it’s critical that we pay attention to embodied carbon when designing and planning new buildings and renovations.

 Thoughtful design and materials selection minimizes embodied carbon.
 For example, buildings that use less concrete and steel and more engineered lumber reduce their carbon footprints.
 Such buildings should be favored by City building officials.

 Most new buildings can achieve zero fossil energy use when they are built.
 Excellent electric equipment is now available to provide heat, domestic hot water and cooking.
 Heat pump technologies and food preparation technologies like induction cooktops are used worldwide today and have favorable lifetime costs.